eXxamp1e/Tabs-for-the-site/README.md

-'.info-header-tab' is the class of our links by which we will switch the slider, '.info-header' - parent element of links, '.info-tabcontent' is the content class that will be displayed on
+'.info-header-tab' is the class of our links by which we will switch the slider, '.info-header' - parent element of links, '.info-tabcontent' is the content class that will be displayed on.